 - take advantage of the opportunity for extensive wildlife photography.

+Overnight at the lodge.
 [Breakfast, Dinner and Lunch included]

 Day 20Enjoy a morning trek in search of mammals and birds.
 Return to the Lodge for lunch.
 Shortly after lunch, you will be driven to Lahad Datu where you will take the afternoon flight back to Kota Kinabalu.
 You will be met on arrival at the airport and transferred to Shangri-la’s Tanjung Aru Resort.
 [Breakfast, and Lunch included] Day 21

-The tour of the city includes the main city area as well as the Sembulan Water villages in the vicinity of the City.
+A morning tour of the sights of Kota Kinabalu.
+Take in the highlights of the the thriving city of Kota Kinabalu which is now the capital of Sabah.The tour of the city includes the main city area as well as the Sembulan Water villages in the vicinity of the City.
 Tour highlights include a trip to the Signal Hill lookout for a picturesque view of the city, off-shore islands and surrounding areas, Kampung Likas, Likas Bay and the Tun Mustapha Tower (former Sabah Foundation Building), Po Toh Tze Buddhist Temple, the Sabah Museum, the State Mosque, and Tanjung Aru Beach and hawker stalls.
 [Breakfast included] Note that late check out is not included at your hotel, however, if your flight is much later in the day, we can arrange a late check out for you.
 Shangri-la’s Tanjung Aru Resort provides a special “check out” area where you can freshen up prior to your departure.
 Transfer to the airport for your departure flight to your next destination.
 [Breakfast included] Prices: